yaguilar1999/kwk-swarovski-announcement-kode-with-karlie-stl/README.md

 ### Get To Work

 You'll want to click `Open` in Learn.
 Write your code in `index.html`.
 Your job is to make sure the text from  `SOURCE.md` makes it into `index.html` surrounded by the appropriate HTML tags.
 Keep that file open in both your text editor (to make changes to the HTML) and the browser (to see if your changes worked).
-If you need a refresher on how to open an HTML file in the browser, take a look at `HTML Playground Lab`.

 When you're done with your work, it's important to push your work to GitHub.
 Remember, that's your online developer portfolio.
-In the Learn IDE, in terminal in the `Swarovski Announcement` directory, enter `learn submit`.
+In the Learn IDE terminal, in the `Swarovski Announcement` directory, enter `learn submit`.
 This will push your code to GitHub (you can see it if you look at your repositories!) and mark the lab as complete.

 ### Top Tip

 Images can be tricky.
 Take a look back at the the lesson from last week `Lesson: HTML Tags` for a refresher on how to link images that are stored in your project or lab directory.
 (Hint: use the  <img> tag)

-### Starting UP
+### Starting Up

 In order to preview your page, you will need to make sure you are in the `Swarovski Announcement` directory and then run `httpserver` in the terminal.
 Copy and paste the `IP Address` into your browser and enjoy.